Smoked Standing Rib Roast Recipe

 After both the smoker and your meat have come up to temperature, you can finally start cooking.
 Fill the water tank, toss in the wood, and lay the rib roast directly onto the grates fat side up.

 Make sure to place a smoker-safe baking pan underneath your meat to catch the drippings, as they have plenty of delicious uses after you're done.
-Add in a few splashes of water to the pan as you cook if it needs it, though the naturally humid environment within the smoker might take care of it.
+Add in a few splashes of cold water to the pan as you cook if it needs it, though the naturally humid environment within the smoker might take care of it.

 Step 4: Resting the Meat